evgenyneu/Dodo/README.md

 **Previous versions**

-Use the [previous versions of the library](https://github.com/marketplacer/Dodo/wiki/Previous-versions) if you need to run it in older Swift/Xcode.
+Use the [previous versions of the library](https://github.com/marketplacer/Dodo/wiki/Previous-versions) if you need to run it in older Xcode.

 ## Usage